adujardin/tensorrt-compatibility/README.md

 TensorRT 6.0 PASSED
 TensorRT 7.0 PASSED
 TensorRT 7.1 PASSED
+TensorRT 7.2 PASSED

 For more information :
   cat log_model.onnx.txt

 ```

-By default the script will check against TRT 5.1 -> 7.1 ( = JetPack 4.2.1 and above).
+By default the script will check against TRT 5.1 -> 7.2 ( = JetPack 4.2.1 and above).

 The logs are displayed in real time and stored into log files, including runtimes (like "log_trt5.1_model.onnx.txt").
 Since this is the stock version of trtexec, the logging isn't consistent between version and quite verbose unfortunetly.
 It's currently not possible to have a output like "TRT 6.0 : Compatible, took N ms (median, end to end)".